alien054/Play-Delete/README.md

 # Play-Delete
 Play and immediately delete watched video

 I like to watch tv series a lot and also I hate to rewatch any show.
-So everytime I watch a show I immediately delete the episod.
+So everytime I watch a show I immediately delete the episode.
 This was a boring task to do by hand so I automate it.